Buffalo and Susquehanna Railroad: Bankrupt

-To make matters worse for the profitability of the rail line, Austin, Pa, which was the Goodyears' center of logging operations in the area, was literally wiped off the map by a large flood on September 30, 1911.
+To make matters worse for the profitability of the rail line, Austin, Pennsylvania, which was the Goodyears' center of logging operations in the area, was literally wiped off the map by a large flood on September 30, 1911.
 The town was all but destroyed by the collapse of a dam.
 88 people died as a good part of the town washed down the Freeman Run.
 This flood, was one of the worst floods in Pennsylvania history, second only to the Johnstown Flood of 1889.

 In the early 1890s, the Buffalo and Susquehanna Railroad built a branch line to a small area known as Cross Fork.
 Eventually, the Lackawanna Lumber Company owned a big mill in Cross Fork, and the town quickly grew and became a center of logging activity for the Buffalo and Susquehanna Railroad.
 At its peak the town had about 2500 residents when the timber supply was exhausted and the Lackawanna mill closed in 1909.
 When the stave and heading mill closed in 1912, the population quickly fell from 2000 to 60.
 The stave mill was dismantled and shipped to Betula on the Potato Creek Railroad.
 In 1913, the B&S ended passenger service and abandoned the line.
 Tracks were removed in 1914 from Cross Fork Junction to Cross Fork.

 The Buffalo extension was a burden, never realizing any earning potential.
 It is clear from the official reports that from the moment the extension opened it caused great deficits that continued to grow.
 Even when revenue and tonnage went up, the losses continued to grow.
 Between 1904 and 1907, the average profit every year was $288,000.
 In 1908, the first full year of operating the Buffalo extension, the railroad lost $593,000.
 In 1909, the loss was $509,000, and in 1910 the loss was over $765,000.
 It was clear to all concerned that the Buffalo and Susquehanna Railway could not survive, that the line to Buffalo was a drain on resources, and that the entire operation had failed.

 Very quickly, both the railway and the railroad were sold off.
-In 1913 the Buffalo and Susquehanna Railroad was sold under foreclosure at Coudersport, PA for $5,000,000, and the Buffalo & Susquehanna Railroad Corporation was now formed.
+In 1913 the Buffalo and Susquehanna Railroad was sold under foreclosure at Coudersport, Pennsylvania, for $5,000,000, and the Buffalo & Susquehanna Railroad Corporation was now formed.
 The old bond holders received 70 percent bonds in the new company and some stock, while the old preferred stock holders received options to buy new stock at a reduced rate.
 This worked out fairly well for the old shareholders of the railroad.
 The same could not be said for the shareholders of the railway.

 The Buffalo and Susquehanna Railway continued to lose money, reporting losses in 1912 and 1913.
 No matter what they did, they just could not make the line from Wellsville to Buffalo profitable, as gross revenue for 1913 was $643,842, but operating losses were reported as $170,201.